mmarsalko/godot-4.3-space-mouse/README.md

 # Forked from MrVolans and recompiled for Godot 4.3

-- Bundled library is only compiled for windows, feel free to contribute libraries for other platforms.
+- Windows and Linux libraries are bundled.
+Feel free to contribute libraries for other platforms.
 - only supports perspective mode, inputs are disabled while in orthogonal projection mode due to bugs
 - Updates will be slow, as I had no GDExtension experience prior to this project.

-## Building from source
+## Building from source on Windows
 You need Scons, godot-cpp (GDExtension) and the HIDAPI library

 Update the bundeled Sconstruct to locate the HIDAPI library you downloaded, and build the godot-cpp repo to create the headers for GDExtension.